Information for parents and carers

 HAF programme offer

-Four hours per day with a hot meal.
-A healthy packed lunch can be provided in some circumstances.
+Four hours per day with a healthy meal.

 Each child who receives benefits-related free school meals should be offered the opportunity of attending a maximum of 24 sessions per year.
 These will take place during the Department for Education’s specified key school holidays.